Thewbi/ep4ce6/README.md

 Name: EP4CE6E22C8, CoreVoltage: 1.2V, LEs: 6272, User I/Os: 92, Memory Bits: 276480,

+Enter the word "EP4CE6E22C8" into the "Name Filter" input field!

 Once the project is created, you need to add at least one verilog file and make that verilog file the top level entity by switching to the Files tabe, opening the context menu on the verilog file and selecting "Set as Top-Level Entity".